plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

     to `L′ · M`

-  + If the term is done, we have evidence that `L` is a value.
-Recursively apply progress to the derivation that `M` is well typed:
+  + If the term is done, we have evidence that `L` is a value, which must be a lambda abstraction.
+    Recursively apply progress to the derivation
+    that `M` is well typed:

     - If the term steps, we have evidence that `M —→ M′`,